ronnie2653/stockmarket/README.txt

   Code Wise:
 	- Simplicity: Simplest possible solution.
 No over engineering.

-	- Security: Pay attetion to avoid security holes e.g. throwing exceptions from constructors.
-Usage Builder or Static Factory Method and handling parameter checking in these methods.

 	- Thread Safety: Syncronization of shared resources.
 Usage of immutable objects.

 	- Type Safety: Wrap simple values inside classes instead of just using e.g. a String value.
 Else we can easily give a String or Integer value to the the wrong propertie.